Time for an Employer Reputation Audit

 Your employer value proposition is the value that you bring to employees in addition to salary and benefits.
 This is where candidates learn “what’s in it for me?”
 If you’re all you’ve been communicating to job candidates is what you want and the job requirements, developing and communicating your employer value proposition will be your biggest opportunity to improve your recruiting results.

-Then contact me to explore how I can bring you the expertise and extra hands you need to build and manage your employer brand with recruitment marketing.
+Contact me to explore how I can bring you the expertise and extra hands you need to build and manage your employer brand with recruitment marketing.